securitybunker/databunker.org/content/home/contact.md

 #subtitle ="Get $1,000 Coupon to Protect Your KYC Records in the Cloud"
 #subtitle = "Connect with me"
 #subtitle = "Claim Your $1,000 Coupon Today for Ultimate Data Protection"
-title = "Unlock Premium Support for Databunker 🚀"
+title = "Premium Support for Databunker"

 # Automatically link email and phone?
 autolink = true